MV Herstein (1938)

 MV Herstein was a 5100 gross register ton freighter launched in 1938 at Copenhagen.
-She was involved in the unsuccessful search for survivors from HMAS Sydney in November 1941.
-She was sunk at Rabaul in 1942.
+She was involved in the unsuccessful search for survivors from HMAS Sydney in November 1941, and was destroyed at Rabaul in 1942.

-Herstein was utilised during World War II for transporting freight and took part in a number of convoys.
-After transporting troops and equipment to Port Moresby, she proceeded to Rabaul to load copra, however she was attacked by three dive bombers on 20 January 1942 with three bombs hitting amidships, one exploded in the engine room, resulting in a fire that quickly spread throughout the ship and the second exploded in the bridge area.
+During World War II Herstein transported freight and took part in a number of convoys.
+After carrying troops and equipment to Port Moresby, she proceeded to Rabaul to load copra, she was attacked by three dive bombers on 20 January 1942 with three bombs hitting amidships.
+One exploded in the engine room, resulting in a fire that quickly spread throughout the ship, and the second exploded in the bridge area.
 She was abandoned and she drifted afloat ablaze until becoming beached in Rabaul Harbour.

-One crew member was killed as a result of the bombing.
+One crewman was killed as a result of the bombing.
 The rest of the crew were lost on the Montevideo Maru on 1 July 1942.